Boris Johnson urges Western nations not to ‘prematurely recognise’ Taliban regime

 The prime minister also denied that the huge gains made in the 20 years since the 2001 US-led invasion were now doomed to disappear.

-“A lot of women and girls were educated, thanks the efforts of the of the UK,” Mr Johnson said.
+“A lot of women and girls were educated, thanks the efforts of the UK,” Mr Johnson said.

 “Human rights and equalities were promoted and protected in a way that Afghanistan hadn’t seen before.
 Of course we don’t want to see that thrown away.”